UBC-MDS/MDS_Block_Difficulty_Perception/Writeup_Milestone1.md

   - What was your last job?
     - Non-educational experience can make certain blocks easier or harder.
       - Ex.
 A respondent who has an unrelated degree but worked in bio-statistics will find block 4 harder.
-    - This variable is confounding as a respondent's job experience may influence their ability in different areas.
+    - This variable is confounding as a respondent's job experience may influence their experience in different areas.

   - Which age group do you belong to?
     - Age and life experience can influence a respondents comfort with different topics.
       - Ex.
 An older respondent may have a more difficult time working with computers and therefore will find block 4 harder.
-    - This variable is confounding as a respondent's age may inluence their comfort in different areas.
+    - This variable is confounding as a respondent's age may influence their comfort in different areas.

   - What is your sex?
     - Sex could influence a respondent's preference to learning certain material.